-Iron is essential for the formation of Haemoglobin in red blood cells; Haemoglobin binds oxygen and transports it around the body.
+Iron is a mineral that is essential for the formation of haemoglobin in red blood cells; haemoglobin is the oxygen carrying protein that binds oxygen and transports it around the body.
 Iron is also an essential component in many enzyme reactions and has an important role in the immune system.

 Iron has two forms; haem iron which is found in meat and meat products e.g. milk and non-haem iron which is found in non-meat foods e.g. leafy green vegetables.
 Haem iron is more easily absorbed compared to non-haem iron as non-haem iron needs to be dissolved before uptake.

 In general, a low iron diet would contain cereals (maize, whole-grain flour, beans) and root vegetables with little meat, fish or foods rich in vitamin C. A moderate iron diet would consist of cereals and root vegetables but would also contain some vitamin C-rich foods and meat.
 High iron diets contain generous quantities of meat, poultry and fish.

 However, it is important for non-transfused patients to not avoid iron rich foods completely as this can affect the intake of other nutrients such as zinc.

 HOW DO I KNOW HOW MUCH IRON IS IN FOODS?

 There are a number of ways to check for the amount of iron in foods.
 Reading food labels and ingredient lists may possibly give an indication of the types of food that contain iron.
 Do remember, that the nutritional information may not directly tell you how much iron is in the product/food, but a helpful tool is the ‘MyFitnessPal’ app that you can use to scan the food and it will break down the nutritional value of the food for you may google it.

 Keep the iron under 10 mg/day for children under 10 years old, and under 18 mg/day for those who are 11 years old and older.